harness/migrator/docs/docs/advanced/override-names-identifiers.md

 # Override Names and Identifiers

-When Harness upgrades entities from FirstGen to NextGen we try to keep the name same as that of First Gen(sometime we strip-out character such as `(,),{,},[,]` etc.) and for identifiers we convert the name to camel case(Hello World -> helloWorld).
+During the upgrade process from FirstGen to NextGen in Harness, we usually keep the names of entities the same as in FirstGen (sometimes removing certain characters such as `(`,`)`,`{`,`}`,`[`,`]`).
+For identifiers, we convert the names to camel case (e.g., `Hello World` -> `helloWorld`).
-This works out best for most cases.
-In few cases there may be a need to control the identifier generation logic to a different format(e.g all lower case) and in such cases we provide `--identifier-format` flag to override the default logic.
+This approach generally works well, but in some cases, there may be a need to customize the identifier generation logic to a different format, such as using all lowercase letters.
+In such situations, you can use the `--identifier-format` flag to override the default logic.

-There may be times when we want a much more granular control over the generation of name & identifier.
-For example in first gen a connector may be named as `Harness Docker Registry` and in next gen we want to name it as `Docker Registry` and the identifier should be `docker_registry`.
-If you would like to achieve this then we can leverage the `--override` flag.
-This flag takes a file as an input and the contents of the file look as following -
+However, there are scenarios where more granular control over the generation of names and identifiers is required.
+For example, in FirstGen, a connector may be named `Harness Docker Registry`, but in NextGen, we want to name it `Docker Registry` with the identifier `docker_registry`.
+To achieve this level of customization, we can utilize the `--override` flag.
+This flag takes a file as input, and the file's contents should follow this structure:

 ```yaml
 overrides: